Alternative Insight

 The Shaping Battlefronts

-Israel suspects that sometime, somewhere and somehow, Iran will attack it.
-Unless something dramatically changes the situation, the present Israel/Palestinian confrontation is for all time.
-Israel has seized Palestinian land and Palestinians have been brought to great desperation and a wider diaspora than Arab and Middle East Islamic nations (Iran, Afghanistan, Pakistan) will tolerate.
-Israel is at its peak military strength; Iran can only get stronger, which includes possession of the nuclear bomb.
-While it has a rational for an attack - Iran's developments of nuclear energy leading to a nuclear bomb - Israel would prefer to strike; but how?The United States has no clear issue with Iran that deserves to be resolved by war, except for preventing Iran's development of a nuclear bomb.
-U.S. intelligence agencies project that Iran is "about a decade away from manufacturing the key ingredient for a nuclear weapon," and its delivery weapons are many years away.
+Israel suspects that sometime, somewhere and somehow, Iran will attack.
+Israel is at peak military strength.
+Iran can only get stronger, which includes possible possession of the nuclear bomb.
+Iran's developments of nuclear energy leading to a nuclear bomb gives Israel a rational for an attack,The United States has no clear issue with Iran that deserves to be resolved by war, including preventing Iran's development of a nuclear bomb.
+U.S. intelligence agencies predict that Iran is "about a decade away from manufacturing the key ingredient for a nuclear weapon," and its delivery weapons are many years away.
 During that interval, the U.S. anticipates democracy will arrive at Iran's door and be embraced by the Iranian people.

 The U.S. is more vulnerable than Israel to Iranian attacks.
 The Iranians can attack the U.S. fleet in the Persian Gulf and U.S. troops in Iraq and Kuwait.
 Despite this vulnerability, media reports suggest that U.S. strategists are planning for potential military strikes on Iranian nuclear facilities.